sculptor body

 The Dial indicator

 The dial indicator is nice and intuitive to use in daily life.
 Again, this is an area where the Fellow Ode inspiration can be seen.
 However, while the Ode has a stepped adjustment, the 064s is stepless, which should give you some more options when it comes to espresso.
-There is a special indication line from 1-4 where you find the espresso range.
+There is a special indicator line from 1-4 where you find the espresso range.
 I have mostly been grinding espresso between 1-2.
 It might not sound like a lot of space to dial in, but actually, there are 10 subdivisions between each number, giving you something more accurate to go for when dialing in.

 For filter coffee, my grind setting was mostly between 8-10.